brimdata/zed/docs/language/operators/README.md

 #### Example #1 - Inner join

-We'll start by outputting only the fruits for which we have one or more matching person that likes it.
+We'll start by outputting only the fruits for which we have one or more matching people that like it.
 The name of the matching person is copied into a field of a different name in the joined results.

 Because we're performing an inner join (the default), the inclusion of the